sc941737/linux-scripts/README.md

 Clone, copy or download the repository.

 **Step 2**
-Enter the linux-scripts directory in the terminal and there run the following:
+Enter thus acquired linux-scripts directory in the terminal and there run the following:
 ```
 ./install
 ```